 In our review of companies, the availability of sample contracts was a simple yes-or-no question, with companies that offered easily accessible sample contracts getting a boost to their overall ratings.
 Whether a company had sample contracts available on its website accounted for 8% of its overall rating.

-Because homeowners purchase home warranties to save money, we considered the actual pricing of each provider’s plans to be extremely important.
-This is because, the more a plan costs, the less likely it is to be beneficial for someone to purchase.
-Instead, homeowners would be better off simply covering their own repair or replacement costs as appliances or systems break down, rather than using a home warranty to cover the cost.
+Because homeowners purchase home warranties to save money, we considered the actual pricing of each provider’s plans to be extremely important, because the more a plan costs, the less likely it is to be beneficial for someone to purchase.
+Instead, homeowners would be better off simply covering their own repair or replacement costs as appliances or systems break down rather than using a home warranty to cover the cost.

 To measure the costs of plans offered by each provider, we looked at two things: monthly plan cost and service fees that customers are required to pay if they file a claim.

-Plan cost is the amount that homeowners pay a warranty coverage in exchange for coverage.
+Plan cost is the amount that homeowners pay in exchange for warranty coverage.
 Warranties typically last for 12 months but may be structured with annual or monthly payments.
 The costs of plans available from companies we reviewed varied widely based on the items covered and service fee level, but we looked for companies that offered a varying level of coverage at different price points.

 Generally, we looked for companies that offered coverage for less than $30 to $40 per month.
 Companies that got the best ratings charged less than $30 per month, while those that charged over $50 per month saw their ratings suffer.
 Overall plan cost accounted for 15% of each company’s overall rating.

-The second cost of home warranties that homeowners need to be aware of is the service fee that they’re charged whenever they file a claim.
-This service fee is similar to a deductible for a homeowner's insurance policy.
-These fees are an important part of the overall cost of a home warranty, and often significantly impact the total overall cost of coverage, though people don’t always think to consider them before making a purchase.
+The second cost of home warranties that homeowners need to be aware of is the service fee that they're charged whenever they file a claim.
+It is similar to a homeowner's insurance policy deductible and is an important part of the overall cost of a home warranty that often significantly impacts the total overall cost of coverage.
+However, people don't always think to consider it before making a purchase.

-In evaluating providers we looked for companies that charged service fees of under $80 per incident.
+In evaluating providers, we looked for companies that charged under $80 per incident service fee.
 Those services that charged service fees of under $75 or had tiered options available got the highest marks, while those with service fees of over $125 saw their ratings suffer.
-Overall, service fees accounted for 12% of companies’ total ratings.
+Overall, service fees accounted for 12% of companies' total ratings.

-In the context of a home warranty, coverage is those items that the home warranty company will pay to repair or replace in the event they break down.
-Most home warranty providers include coverage options for both appliances (like refrigerators and washer/dryers) and major home systems (like heating or ductwork), although these coverages are often separated into different plans.
+In the context of a home warranty, coverage applies to those items that the home warranty company will pay to repair or replace if they break down.
+Most home warranty providers include coverage options for both appliances (like refrigerators and washer/dryers) and major home systems (like heating or ductwork), although those coverages are often separated into different plans.

 Most good home warranty companies offer more than one plan.
-For example, they may offer one plan that covers appliances and another one that covers systems.
-Optional coverage may be available for things like dishwashers or pool/spa equipment.
+For example, they may offer one plan that covers appliances and another that covers systems.
+Optional coverage may be available for things like dishwashers or pool or spa equipment.
 Plans may also be available specifically for home sellers.

-When reviewing companies, we gave top ratings to plan availability to those companies that offered three or more plans.
-Those companies that offered just one plan—maybe with some optional add-ons—got the lowest ratings.
+When reviewing companies, we gave top ratings for plan availability to those companies that offered three or more plans.
+Those that offered just one plan—maybe with some optional add-ons—got the lowest ratings.
 The number and type of plans offered by each company accounted for 11% of its overall rating.

-When we evaluated home warranty companies, those that earned the highest ratings for coverage availability were those that offer plans nationwide, without restrictions.
+When we evaluated home warranty companies, those that earned the highest ratings for coverage availability offer plans nationwide and without restrictions.
 Those companies that only offer coverage for homeowners in a handful of states got much lower ratings.
 The geographic availability of each company’s coverage represented 14% of its overall rating.

 Much like homeowners' insurance, many home warranty plans can often be customized.
 Customers may have the option to add or eliminate coverage for certain times, build their own plans, or add extra coverages for additional fees.
 Some companies offer extra add-ons as well as the option to bundle multiple types of plans for seamless coverage.

-In our reviews, we graded companies on a simple yes/no as to whether each provider offered the option to customize coverage.
+In our reviews, we graded companies according to whether they offered the option to customize coverage.
 This factor accounted for 4% of each provider's overall rating.

 When customers are thinking of buying a home warranty, it’s extremely important for them to buy coverage from a reputable company.
-Customers want to be sure that the company will stand behind the warranty they sell—that the company will even be around if or when they need to file a claim.
-It’s also critically important that the company will actually work to complete work when needed—that if they don’t have a contract near you to perform work, that they will let you hire your own and still cover the cost, for example.
+Customers want to be sure that the company will stand behind the warranty they sell.
+It’s also critically important that the company will actually work to complete work when needed—that even if they don’t have a contractor near you to perform work, they will let you hire your own and still cover the cost, for example.

 - Number of years in business